X-ray ptychographic topography: A robust nondestructive tool for strain imaging

 Ultra-fast operando X-ray diffraction experiments reveal the temporal evolution of low and high temperature phases and the formation of residual stresses during laser 3D printing of a Ti-6Al-4V alloy.
 The profound influence of the length of the laser-scanning vector on the evolving microstructure is revealed and elucidated.

 Characterisation of work hardening and springback in Ti

 Interrupted standard tensile tests with in situ x-ray diffraction and quasi-in situ electron backscatter diffraction reveal the origin behind the work hardening plateau and springback.

-Prof. Helena Van Swygenhoven will give the plenary Kavli lecture at the MRS spring meeting 2019
+Prof. Helena Van Swygenhoven presented the plenary Kavli lecture at the MRS spring meeting 2019

 Plenary Session Featuring The Fred Kavli Distinguished Lectureship in Materials Science:

 Tuesday, April 23

 Revealing the role of microstructure architecture on strength and ductility of Ni microwires by in-situ synchrotron X-ray diffraction

 The effect of diameter reduction on the mechanical properties of cold-drawn nickel microwires has been analyzed by a combination of in situ X-ray diffraction and electron backscatter diffraction observations.